 Lecture series in partnership with the Penn Institute for Urban Research (Penn IUR), where Jeremy served as a nonresident scholar and an advisory board member.
 Together with Penn IUR, Reinvestment Fund is supporting this annual lecture in memory of Jeremy Nowak, reflecting on his enduring work to integrate public, private, and non-profit expertise to achieve collective urban prosperity.
 The lecture series will give students and professionals the opportunity to hear from experts on topics that manifest the connections between the academic and the applied aspects of urban development, a combination that Jeremy so uniquely exemplified.
-The series builds from the first memorial lecture held in October 2018.

 A fellowship for someone who has completed undergraduate studies in the year before he/she embarks on graduate studies.
 Reinvestment Fund will support a scholar considering a future career aligned with community economic development.
 The scholar can come from fields of study such as urban design and planning, land use and public policy studies, or from broader fields but wants to use those skills to connect with a social mission and investing.
 The fulltime fellow will work closely with experts in Reinvestment Fund’s Lending and Investment and Policy Solutions teams, in order to explore the many areas where policymakers and practitioners intersect and inform one another.
 Nominations for fellows will be taken from select universities and institutes across Reinvestment Funds footprint, including Philadelphia, Baltimore, and Atlanta.
 The inaugural Nowak Fellow was announced in the summer of 2020.

 Creative Placemaking Fund

 Among the most important perspectives Jeremy held is the importance of social cohesion in creating places of opportunity.
 Community revitalization isn’t just about economics—it’s about being part of a social fabric and this is strengthened through creativity and cultural expression.
 Jeremy studied this phenomenon in partnership with the Social Impact of the Arts Project (SIAP) at the University of Pennsylvania and developed a groundbreaking framework for investing in creative placemaking.
 It became the basis for Reinvestment Fund’s investment strategy in the sector, but also fueled others including the National Endowment for the Art’s Our Town program.
 In Jeremy’s memory, Reinvestment Fund is launching a Creative Placemaking Fund that will deliver the essential seed capital for community-based arts and culture projects.
 In late 2019, Reinvestment Fund provided financing to the Clay Studio, the first project to receive capital through the Nowak Creative Placemaking Fund.

 Know His Work